Mastering Python Selenium Web Scraping: A detailed guide to perform Web Scraping

 • To use it for complex tasks: feeding machine learning models for prediction or feeding recommendation engines to recommend products to its end customers.

 Selenium is a popular open-source umbrella project consisting of several tools, servers and libraries that help to automate different browsers.
-The main remote control interface- “Selenium WebDriver” – enables the control of user agents and making connections with browsers to mimic the different actions humans can perform on them.
+The main remote control interface- “Selenium WebDriver” – enables the control of user agents and making connections with browsers to mimic the other actions humans can perform on them.
 The tool is quite popular in the web application testing world.
 But it can go beyond the testing realm and help people scrape websites.

 Before we move on to understand how to perform scraping using Selenium, know that scraping can be of two types: